 The good news is smoke odor can be removed from a home, although it takes hard work.
 If you’ve experienced a fire at your home, use the following tips to restore your home to its pre-loss condition.

-Removing the Smoke Smell After a Fire
+How to Get Smoke Smell Out of a House After a Fire

 Open the Windows